-During the year ended December 31, 2021, the Company chartered in two Aframax vessels, one LR2 vessel, and one lightering support vessel for periods of 24 months, which resulted in the Company recognizing right-of-use assets of \$11.4 million, \$4.1 million, and \$0.8 million on the lease commencement dates for the Aframax vessels, LR2 vessel, and lightering support vessel, respectively.
-During the year ended December 31, 2020, the Company chartered in one lightering support vessel for a period of 24 months, which resulted in the Company recognizing right-of-use assets of \$0.8 million on the lease commencement date.
-In December 2020, the Company entered into a time charter-in contract for one Aframax tanker newbuilding for a period of seven years, with three additional one-year extension options, which is expected to be delivered to the Company in the fourth quarter of 2022.
-The Company expects to recognize a right-of-use asset and lease liability upon delivery of the vessel.
+During the year ended December 31, 2022, the Company chartered in one Aframax / LR2 vessel and one Suezmax vessel for periods of 24 months and 54 months, respectively, which resulted in the Company recognizing right-of-use assets and lease liabilities of \$8.9 million and \$30.3 million on the lease commencement dates for the Aframax / LR2 vessel and Suezmax vessel, respectively.
+During the year ended December 31, 2022, the Company also agreed to modify two existing lightering support vessel in-charter contracts, which resulted in the Company recognizing right-of-use assets and lease liabilities of \$2.1 million on the lease modification dates.
+During the year ended December 31, 2021, the Company chartered in three Aframax / LR2 vessels and one lightering support vessel for periods of 24 months, which resulted in the Company recognizing right-of-use assets and lease liabilities of \$15.5 million and \$0.8 million on the lease commencement dates for the Aframax / LR2 vessels and lightering support vessel, respectively.
+In December 2020, the Company entered into a time charter-in contract for one Aframax / LR2 tanker newbuilding for a period of seven years, with three additional one-year extension options, which was delivered to the Company in the first quarter of 2023.
+In December 2022, the Company entered into another time charter-in contract for one Aframax / LR2 tanker, which was delivered to the Company in the first quarter of 2023, for a period of three years, with an option to extend for one additional year.
+The Company expects to recognize right-of-use assets and lease liabilities of approximately \$18.4 million and \$20.7 million for the two Aframax / LR2 vessels on their respective lease commencement dates in 2023.